mobius-looper/mobius3/web/circularlabs/content/docs/sessions.md

 +++
 title = 'Using Sessions'
 draft = false
-summary = 'Instructions for using defining and using sessions to manage Mobius configuration'
+summary = 'Instructions for defining and using sessions to manage Mobius configuration'
 +++

 A **Session** is a collection of configuration settings and pre-defined audio and MIDI content that is saved on the file system.
 When you start Mobius, a session is *loaded* into memory and when you shutdown Mobius the current contents of the session may be *saved*.
 You can save any number of sessions but when you use Mobius, you are always using one *active* session.